bershin/learn-lang/8.Simple_Functions/Readme.md

 - Having return in middle of a function, the code after that will not execute.
     - So its good to surround returm with conditions.

+## Default Parameter
+- Default parameter needs to come at the end.
+- Order is important when it comes to multi default value